 The below shows a fraction of the Golden Sources.
-The product is only available through in-person purchase at this time and cannot be purchased online.
+At this time, Golden Sources as a product is only available to central banks and select research institutions.

 History

-The Golden Sources began as an unintended result of research into corporate healthcare costs.
+The Golden Sources began as an unintended result of research into corporate healthcare costs while benefiting from data collected throughout the 1990s and early 2000s.
 In 2009, the SqlinSix founder assisted several companies into exploring why healthcare costs were rising rapidly.
 Given the founder's research and data experience, the data revealed a major red flag.

 In the founder's view, indexes were misreporting healthcare inflation, one major cost being a shortage of medical care labor.
 Additionally, some product prices inflated much higher than what was also being reported.
 This led to further research, as the founder uncovered that products tracked since decades earlier were much higher in price or lower in quality.